Frequently Asked Questions

 The HIS Karate-Do sensei's have many years of experience (over 45 years each) in the practice and teaching of Karate.
 They are volunteers who spend time sharing Shotokan Karate due to their love of the art.
 HIS does not emphasize the sport aspects (tournaments and sparring) of Karate but offers solid training in its technical aspects and philosophy of life.
 The training is structured so that interested students of all ages and abilities can train together in a safe environment.

 It always depends upon their ability to focus and interest in trying out karate.
 Generally speaking, we'll allow a child as young as 5 years old and always encourage one or both parents to give it a try alongside their child.
-Families are always welcome to try together, which is one of the reasons we cap the monthly dues at $20 for the entire family.
+Families are always welcome to try together, which is one of the reasons we cap the monthly dues for the entire family.

 $10 per month for Individuals